 Income tax implications

 Social Security benefits are subject to federal income taxes above certain levels of "combined income" (also known as provisional income or modified adjusted gross income).
 Combined income generally consists of your adjusted gross income (AGI), nontaxable interest, and one-half of your Social Security benefits.
 For individual filers with combined income below $25,000, none of your Social Security is taxed.
 For joint filers with combined income below $32,000, none of your Social Security is taxed.
 (See Income Taxes And Your Social Security Benefits for more information.)

-For joint filers with combined incomes of $32,000 to $44,000, 50% of your Social Security benefit may subject to federal income taxes.
+For joint filers with combined incomes of $32,000 to $44,000, 50% of your Social Security benefit may be subject to federal income taxes.
 If your combined income exceeds $44,000, then up to 85% of your Social Security benefits could be taxed.

 Regardless of your income level, no more than 85% of your Social Security benefits will ever be subject to federal taxation.